wbrown22/meme-maker/README.md

 * Upload created memes to make available to Home screen<br />

 **Import and Save** <br />
-  Example of importing an image and saving the created meme to the user's camera roll. <br />
+  Example of importing an image and saving the created meme to the user's camera roll. <br /><br />

   <p align="center">
     <img src="https://github.com/wbrown22/meme-maker/blob/master/demo/ImportAndSave.gif" width="320px" height="600px" />
   </p>

  **Select and Upload** <br />
- Example of selecting an existing image template and uploading the created meme to the Home screen. <br />
+ Example of selecting an existing image template and uploading the created meme to the Home screen. <br /><br />

  <p align="center">
     <img src="https://github.com/wbrown22/meme-maker/blob/master/demo/SelectAndUpload.gif" width="320px" height="600px" />
  </p>

+ **Improvements**
  ---
+ * Activity Indicators need to be added for save and upload buttons when creating meme
+ * Loading spinners need to be added when the images are being rendered
+ * State management needs to be migrated over to redux
+ * Styling improvements can be made for final version